Barbara Walters: Personal life

 Walters was married four times to three different men.
 Her first husband was Robert Henry Katz, a business executive and former Navy lieutenant.
-They married on June 20, 1955, at The Plaza Hotel in New York City.
+They married on June 20, 1955, at the Plaza Hotel in New York City.
 The marriage was reportedly annulled after eleven months, in 1957.
 Her second husband was Lee Guber, a theatrical producer and theater owner.
 They married on December 8, 1963, and divorced in 1976.
 After Walters had three miscarriages, the couple adopted a baby girl named Jacqueline Dena Guber (born in 1968 and adopted the same year; she was named for Walters' sister).
 Walters' third husband was Merv Adelson who at the time was the CEO of Lorimar Television.
 They married in 1981 and divorced in 1984.
 They remarried in 1986 and divorced for the second time in 1992.

 Walters dated lawyer Roy Cohn in college; he said that he proposed marriage to Walters the night before her wedding to Lee Guber, but Walters denied this happened.
 She explained her lifelong devotion to Cohn as gratitude for his help in her adoption of her daughter, Jacqueline.
 In her autobiography, Walters says she also felt grateful to Cohn because of legal assistance he had provided to her father.
 According to Walters, her father was the subject of an arrest warrant for "failure to appear" after he failed to show up for a New York court date because the family was in Las Vegas; Cohn was able to have the charge dismissed.
 Walters testified as a character witness at Cohn's 1986 disbarment trial.

 Walters dated future U.S. Federal Reserve chairman Alan Greenspan in the 1970s and was linked romantically to United States Senator John Warner in the 1990s.
 In Walters's autobiography Audition, she wrote that she had an affair in the 1970s with Edward Brooke, then a married United States Senator from Massachusetts.
 It is not clear whether Walters also was married at the time.
 Walters said they ended the affair to protect their careers from scandal.
-In 2007 she dated Pulitzer Prize–winning gerontologist Robert Neil Butler.

-Walters was a close friend of Tom Brokaw, Woody Allen, Joan Rivers, and former Fox News head Roger Ailes from the late 1960s until he died in 2017.
+In 2007, she dated Pulitzer Prize–winning gerontologist Robert Neil Butler.
+Walters was a close friend of Tom Brokaw, Woody Allen, Joan Rivers, and Fox News head Roger Ailes.
 In 2013, Walters said she regretted not having more children.